What is SPiCE 1-2-1?

 You perform an assessment to determine your strengths and weaknesses concerning your way of developing systems and software.

-Use SPiCE 1-2-1 to rate selected processes for development for a project within one or two days.
+Use SPiCE 1-2-1 to rate selected processes for development for a project within a few days.

 The result contains comprehensive evaluations and analysis in the form of charts.
 If demanded, a report can be generated.